-The former owner of Pacific Hospital in Long Beach was sentenced to federal prison on Friday for running a $600 million workers’ compensation fraud scheme.
+The former owner of Pacific Hospital in Long Beach was sentenced to federal prison on Friday for running a giant workers’ compensation fraud scheme.

 Michael Drobot, 73, was sentenced Friday to 63 months in prison and fined $500,000.

 Earlier this week, he was ordered to forfeit $10 million to the government and to liquidate assets that include real estate along with a 1965 Aston Martin, a 1958 Porsche and a 1971 Mercedes Benz.

 Prosecutors said that for at least 15 years, Drobot paid more than $40 million to dozens of doctors, chiropractors and other medical professionals in return for referring thousands of patients to his hospital for spinal surgeries.
 Some of the patients lived hundreds of miles from the hospital.

 He, along with seven others were charged in relation to the government’s ongoing investigation into kickbacks for patient referrals and fraudulent bills for spinal surgeries performed at Pacific Hospital in Long Beach.
 The scheme involved tens of millions of dollars in illegal kickbacks to dozens of doctors, chiropractors and others.
 As part of the scheme, members of the conspiracy typically paid a kickback of $15,000 for each lumbar fusion surgery and $10,000 for each cervical fusion surgery.